We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 While many tutorials exist online, you can also purchase premade kits to keep the DIY process straightforward.

 In an apartment, it’s important to make the most of every inch available.
 Therefore, you should choose products that are stylish and functional.
 That way, your decor has a purpose besides looking pretty.

 - Floating shelves

 - Mirrored bar cart or entertainment center

 These items have a practical purpose but also add to the overall design.
 By utilizing multipurpose items, you save money and space.

 It’s incredible how new hardware can transform a space.
 With a fresh set of cabinet knobs, you can take your apartment kitchen from drab to fab.

 Knobs and pulls are easy to swap out as your tastes and preferences change.
 They also cost you less time and money to replace or upgrade.
 If you are looking to give your apartment an elevated design, you can also swap out door handles, lights and lampshades.

 Spread the Word

 Now that you’ve decided to do a mini apartment makeover, remember to spread the word to friends and family.
 They may be getting ready to donate furniture pieces or artwork that you could repurpose in your home.
-When you start talking about your exciting plans and utilize these seven cheap ways to decorate, your space will look fabulous in no time.
+When you start talking about your exciting plans and utilize these cheap ways to decorate your apartment, your space will look fabulous in no time.
 The sky’s the limit when you plan creatively, so think big and make the most of every penny in your budget.